manojsvgit/manojsvgit/README.md

-# Welcome to Manoj's GitHub Profile!

-## About Me
+# Hi, I'm Manoj! 👋

+(English version | Clique aqui para versão Português-BR)

+💻 | Check out my portfolio website: [Your Portfolio Link](#)
-Hello!
-I'm Manoj, a passionate software developer and student majoring in Information Science.
-I enjoy working on diverse projects, from developing Python applications to creating engaging web experiences.
-My goal is to connect with the IT community worldwide and contribute to exciting and innovative projects.
+I am a software developer and student majoring in Information Science.
+With a passion for creating and experimenting, I focus on diverse projects and technologies.
+I enjoy turning ideas into functional applications and learning new things along the way.

-## Current Projects
+## Recent Projects

+### SGPA Calculator
+A custom SGPA calculator with a dark theme and user-friendly design.
+It's a handy tool for students to calculate their SGPA based on marks across multiple subjects.
+Deployed using GitHub Pages.

 ### Hangman Game
-I’m working on a Hangman game in Python.
-It’s a fun way to improve my coding skills and experiment with new techniques.
+A Python-based Hangman game, implementing various coding techniques and providing a fun way to enhance my programming skills.

 ### Voice-Based Email System for the Blind
-I'm developing a voice-based email system using Python, aimed at enhancing accessibility for the visually impaired.
+An innovative project designed to make email accessibility easier for the visually impaired.
+Built using Python with advanced voice recognition features.

 ### Coffee Machine Game
-Another exciting project in the works is a coffee machine game, where I’m implementing various functionalities to make it engaging.

-### SGPA Calculator
-I’m also building an SGPA calculator with a dark theme and custom design.
-It's a handy tool for students to calculate their SGPA based on their marks.
+A fun Python game simulating a coffee machine with various functionalities.
+It's a project to practice game development and logic implementation.

 ## Skills

 - **Programming Languages:** Python, SQL
-- **Tools & Technologies:** MongoDB, Render, GitHub Pages, Heroku
+- **Technologies:** MongoDB, Render, GitHub Pages, Heroku
+- **Tools:** Docker, Flask, FastAPI

-## Contact
+## Contact Me

 Feel free to connect with me: